Novichok: Detection

-A procedure of retrospective detection of Novichok type poisons in victim's tissues has been proposed recently This method is a modification of the procedure that was developed earlier for identification of sarin poisoning.
+A procedure of retrospective detection of Novichok type poisons in victim's tissues was proposed in 2021-2.
+This method is a modification of the procedure that was developed earlier for identification of sarin poisoning.
 This method capitalizes on the fact that poisoning by organic phosphonates occurs via phosphonylation of the hydroxy group of serine in the active site of cholinesterases, and that severe poisoning occurs when a major part of these enzymes are inactivated.
 The concentration of butyryl cholinesterase (HuBuChE) in human plasma is normally about 80 nM.
 That makes it a good source of adducts that can be subjected to analysis.

-The procedure consists in three steps (see the Figure A).
+The procedure consists of three steps (see the Figure A).
 First, HuBuChE is obtained from the victim's plasma.
 Second, the enzyme is subjected to pepsin proteolysis.
 Third, the peptide mixture obtained is subjected to LC-MSMS analysis.
 If no poisoning took place, the peptide mixture contains a non-modified nonapeptide FGESAGAAS.
-However, cholinesterases are inactivated due to a chemical reaction with Novichok type nerve agent, the modified nonapeptide is be detected, and its exact (high resolution) mass (along with the mass of the secondary ion produced during collision induced dissociation) allows inambiguous identification of the fact of poisoning and the exact structure of the poison.
+However, cholinesterases are inactivated due to a chemical reaction with Novichok type nerve agent, the modified nonapeptide is be detected, and its exact (high resolution) mass (along with the mass of the secondary ion produced during collision induced dissociation) allows unambiguous identification of the fact of poisoning and the exact structure of the poison.
 Thus, the example at Figure A shows the masses of the primary and secondary ions obtained from the plasma of the victim poisoned by A-230.
 If a victim is poisoned by other Novichok type agents, the masses are different.

-This method allows identification of poisons at few ppb ratio, but that may be insufficient for reliable detection of the isotopic signature of the adducts, and, therefore an unambiguous identification of the geographic origin of the poison.
+This method allows identification of poisons at a few parts per billion, but that may be insufficient for reliable detection of the isotopic signature of the adducts, and therefore an unambiguous identification of the geographic origin of the poison.